fenago/tableau-server/md/server/tsm licenses - Tableau.md

 </div>

-Deactivates a [Tableau Server]{.VariablesProductName} product key either online or offline.
+Deactivates a [Tableau Server] product key either online or offline.

 If the computer where you are running Tableau Server has been configured